Protein Circuit Tracing via Cross-layer Transcoders: Results

 \section{Results}

 We evaluate the performance of ProtoMech on three distinct tasks: \emph{(i)} circuit discovery, \emph{(ii)} steering, and \emph{(iii)} uncovering overlapping biological motifs in circuits.
-For additional experimental results, including tests of other replacement models described in Appendix~\ref{app:replacement} and our steering ablation study, we refer to Appendix~\ref{app:expt_results}.
+In the main text, we report results from ESM2-8M.
+For tests of other replacement models described in Appendix~\ref{app:replacement} and our steering ablation study, we refer to Appendix~\ref{app:expt_results}.
+For results on scaling ProtoMech to ESM2-35M, we refer to Appendix~\ref{app:scaling}.